Syntro/SyntroView/README.md

 To view Syntro video streams coming from SyntroLCam or other Syntro video applications go to the Settings | Select Streams dialog box.
-You will need to know the Syntro StreamName for the video you want.
+You will need to know the Syntro StreamName for each video stream you want to see.

 The StreamName is usually the machine Hostname if it's coming from a SyntroLCam application.
 You can always find the StreamName in the ini file of the individual Syntro video applications.

-Yes.
+Yes, we know.
 A Syntro cloud directory browser is a big TODO for SyntroView.